coherentsolutionsinc/dotnet-fwdays-2021-project-tye-to-tie-dotnet-microservices/solution-2/README.md

 ## Demo

+1. Take a look at `source.csproj`.
+    * Pay attention to commented container related properties.
+Explain them.
+    * Pay attention to `Version` property.
+Explain it.
 1. Take a look at `tye.yaml`.
     * Pay attention to fixed ports in `bindings` (which are required to simplify demonstration by using `requests.http`).
     * Pay attention to `containerPort` configuration.